Mawazoni/Mawazoni/README.md

 My alias, 'Mawazoni,' is a Swahili term meaning 'in the thoughts' or even 'lost in the thoughts', which serves to distinguish my academic and technical profile from that of my homonym, the filmmaker.

+**📌 Featured Work**

+If you're here for code, my main open contribution is the **[NooJ Kiswahili Module](https://github.com/Mawazoni/KiswahiliModuleNooJ)** — a morphological grammar and 45,000-entry dictionary for computational analysis of Standard Swahili, freely distributed under CC BY-NC-SA 3.0.

 ---

 ### 🛠️ What I Do